 What I need to know.

-Your employer has a legal duty to eliminate or reduce so far as is reasonably practicable the risk to anyone in their workplace of exposure to airborne asbestos fibres.
+Your employer has a legal duty to eliminate or reduce, so far as is reasonably practicable, the risk to anyone in their workplace from exposure to airborne asbestos fibres.

-to enable you to perform your work in a way that is safe and without risk to health.
-This includes making the asbestos register readily accessible to employees and being required to advise employees of any proposed asbestos removal work.
+- provide you with necessary information, instruction, training or supervision to enable you to perform your work in a way that is safe and without risk to health

-If any part of your work is in area has asbestos which could be disturbed your employer should conduct risk assessments and implement controls to control the risk of exposure so far as is reasonably practicable.
+If any part of your work is in area with asbestos which could be disturbed, your employer needs to conduct risk assessments and must implement risk control measures, so far as is reasonably practicable, according to the hierarchy of control set out in the Occupational Health and Safety Regulations 2017 (OHS Regulations).

 - cooperate with your employer's efforts to make the workplace safe.